Retigabine: Mechanism of action

 Retigabine acts as a neuronal KCNQ/Kv7 potassium channel opener, a mechanism of action markedly different from that of any current anticonvulsants.
 This mechanism of action is similar to that of the chemically similar flupirtine, which is used mainly for its analgesic properties.

 The term "channel opener" refers to a shift in the voltage dependence for channel opening towards more negative potentials.
 This means that KCNQ/Kv7 channels open at more negative potentials in the presence of Retigabine.
 Recently, it has also been shown that Retigabine stabilizes the open Kv7.2/7.3 channel, making deactivation slower with little change in voltage dependence.
 This effect of Retigabine is observed at concentrations below 10 micromolar.
 A similar effect is observed on the homomeric Kv7.2 channel.

 Pharmacokinetics

 Retigabine is quickly absorbed, and reaches maximum plasma concentrations between half an hour and 2 hours after a single oral dose.
 It has a moderately high oral bioavailability (50–60%), a high volume of distribution (6.2 L/kg), and a terminal half-life of 8 to 11 hours.
 Retigabine requires thrice-daily dosing due to its short half-life.

 Retigabine is metabolized in the liver, by N-glucuronidation and acetylation.
 The cytochrome P450 system is not involved.
 Retigabine and its metabolites are excreted almost completely (84%) by the kidneys.

+Chemistry

+Analogues

+Retigabine is a bioisostere of flupirtine in which the pyridine ring has been replaced with a phenyl ring.
+Azetukalner (encukalner), pynegabine, and fluoxakalner are also analogues of flupirtine and retigabine.